shadowrun96/pteroglosia/README.md

 # pteroglosia
 Twitter Steganography using manual annotation and codebooks.

-Paper version of BSc thesis plus a non-working version of a proof-of-concept.
+Paper version of BSc thesis plus a non-working and wrong version of the proof-of-concept.
 Needs rewriting but I lost interest.
 For historical purposes only.